-Russia moves to expand government control of internet
+Russia moves to expand state control of internet

-MOSCOW (AP) — Russian lawmakers approved Thursday a bill that would expand government authority over the internet and whose opponents fear heralds widespread censorship.
+MOSCOW (AP) — Russian lawmakers approved Thursday a bill that would expand government control over the internet and whose opponents fear heralds a new era of widespread censorship.

 The bill would install equipment to route Russian internet traffic through servers in the country.
 That would increase the powers of state agencies and make it harder for users to circumvent government restrictions.